 Ask your customers, fans and followers

-Another good way is to ask your existing customers, newsletter readers, website users and social media followers.
-This can be in the form of a short survey on Facebook, Twitter or LinkedIn be.
-Or you can make it very easy for them and ask them if they are interested in content idea XYZ - with a click on "Yes" they can then subscribe to a suitable distribution list.
+Another good idea is to ask your existing customers, newsletter readers, website users, and social media followers.
+This can be in the form of a short survey on Facebook, Twitter, or LinkedIn.
+Or, make it even easier for them and ask if they're interested in content idea XYZ.
+By clicking "yes" they can then subscribe to a distribution list.

-You can also ask directly which problems you should treat and explain there.
-This will also give you further insight into how your target group actually thinks and what they are concerned with.
-This will help you to answer the questions of your intended readership as precisely as possible.
+You can also ask directly which complex issues you should cover and investigate.
+This will also give you further insight into how your target group actually thinks and what issues they're interested in.
+All of this will help you answer your intended readership's questions as precisely as possible.

-Or you can let the idea of the "Minimum Viable Product" from the lean startup approach stimulate.
-For example, before starting its service, Dropbox created a landing page with a video showing the planned functionality.
-A product did not yet exist at that time.
+You can let the idea of a "Minimum Viable Product" from the lean startup approach inspire you.
+Before starting its service, for example, Dropbox created a landing page with a video showing the planned functionality.
+The product didn't yet exist.
 However, the startup could test whether it was on the right track based on the reactions.

-For example, if you have planned an extensive white paper, create a landing page for it, explaining your idea and the possible contents.
-Give users the chance to leave an email at the end.
-In this way, you not only validate your idea, but also collect readers before you even start writing.
+If you've planned an extensive white paper, for example, create a landing page for it explaining your idea and the possible content.
+Give users the chance to leave their email address at the end.
+This way, you not only validate your idea but also collect readers before you even start writing.

-Another bonus: You can again ask these interested parties what information they would like to see in the white paper.
-You will then receive further data to improve your idea.
+Another bonus is you can ask these interested parties what information they'd like to see in the white paper.
+You'll then receive further data to improve your idea.
 It may even be useful to promote this landing page on a trial basis, for example with Ads on Facebook or Google.
-About a A/B test you can also test here whether some formulations work better than others.
+With a A/B test you can also check if some wordings work better than others.

-Among content experts, good planning is more important today than ever.
+Among content experts, good planning is more important today than ever before.
 The amount of content on offer is simply overwhelming.
-With any text, graphics or videos you won't win a flower pot (aka customers) anymore.
-By the way, it's not necessarily about writing the longest article of all.
-Especially for your target group a series of shorter articles might be the right thing.
+You're no longer going to win customers with just any old texts, graphics, or videos you've thrown together.
+On that note, it's not about writing the longest article you possibly can.
+Especially for your target group, a series of shorter articles might be the right thing.
 Or a video series or a PDF download or an Instagram Story...

-Ultimately, you will not be able to avoid experimenting with your content ideas and formats.
-Because it is usually not expedient to simply copy the approach of others.
-After all, you never know exactly to what extent the approach of a competitor is suitable for you.
-In fact, you often don't even know whether your competitor has really been successful, because the actually decisive key figures such as the achieved turnover are usually not public.
+Ultimately, you'll have to experiment with your content ideas and formats.
+It's usually not enough to simply copy the approach of others.
+After all, you never know how suitable someone else's approach is going to be for you.
+In fact, you often don't even know whether your competitor has really been successful either as they're unlikely to publish their key metrics, e.g. their turnover.

-Experimenting here can also mean that you plan several formats for one and the same topic from the outset.
+Experimenting here can also mean you plan several formats for one and the same topic from the outset.
 If you have a detailed article for your Corporate blog you can also make a video for YouTube or a free webinar (and publish your slides on Slideshare afterwards).
-That way, you'll not only have multiple uses for your work.
-You've also made it more likely that your content will be discovered.
+That way, you'll not only have multiple uses for your work, you're also increasing the chances your content will be discovered.